City Guide Volume 16: Copenhagen

 Copenhagen is a haven for cyclists.
 But if the idea of crossing an intersection with a dozen other bikes makes you sweat, the city is equally equipped and enjoyed by pedestrians.
 Incredibly safe and littered with jewels to gawk at, whether you’re taking in parks, architecture, or the iconic Danish girl style, there is plenty to take in at street level.

 After a day of hitting the pavement, take a canal tour to see Copenhagen from another angle.
-I took a canal tour included with the very convenient Copenhagen Card.
+I took a canal tour included with the very convenient Copenhagen Card, opens in a new tab.
 A great bang for your buck, the card is made for tourists to see as much of the city as possible, affordably.
 It took me to museums and places I wouldn’t have experienced otherwise.
 Plus, the Copenhagen Card includes public transportation.

 The lasting impression I’ve taken away from Copenhagen is the respect and inclusion woven into every aspect of life.
 Care is everywhere—city planners designing a neighborhood park with all generations in mind, the care spun into Danish clothing’s streamlined yet visually intriguing designs, and the pride Danes take in their city and living with community first.
 My trip was short and isolated to a sliver of the country.
 I cannot wait to visit again—maybe next time on two wheels.